Team-Inle/microservice-asa/README.md

   });
 ```

-# Convert a .xlsx or .xls file to a .JSON file:
+# To convert a .JSON file to a .xlsx file:

-Use the following endpoint: https://fastrecast.herokuapp.com/excel_json
+Use the following endpoint: https://fastrecast.herokuapp.com/json_excel

 Sample Python Request: